Claremont Colleges Services Leadership

 He has extensive experience in financial and capital planning, forecasting, financial operations, and shared service models.
 He received both his bachelor’s and master’s degrees of accountancy from the University of Mississippi.
 He is a certified public accountant.

-Kim Lane became the director of communications for The Claremont Colleges Services (TCCS) in May 2015.
+Kim Lane became the assistant vice president of communications for The Claremont Colleges Services (TCCS) in May 2015.
 In this position, she oversees the communication, design and web development units.

 Prior to coming to TCCS, Ms. Lane worked for nearly two decades for the University of California, including at the Riverside and Irvine campuses and the UC Office of the President.
 Her most recent assignment was as the communications lead for the UCPath Center, the University of California’s high-profile project to implement a single payroll, benefits, human resources and academic personnel solution for all UC employees.

 At UC Riverside she was in charge of the CASE award-winning campus magazine, and the staff and faculty newsletter.
 She also worked for more than a decade at The Press-Enterprise newspaper in Riverside County.